tonytian98/twitter_scraper/README.md

                       ####below are optional

-                      lang = "en"  #language e.g. 'en', 'es', 'ar', 'fr' , 'zh-cn'  (representing english, spanish, Arabic, French, Mandarin) check                    https://developer.twitter.com/en/docs/twitter-for-websites/supported-languages for details, since=None # when since and until both none, it gets the lastest tweets containing the "keyword"  but e.g. you can set since ='2022-04-28', until=None #  The upper time limit of tweets, e.g.  until = '2022-05-28', limit= 2000, #meaning you only get 2000 tweets then the bot stops reply = False, # meaning it won't include reply hide_bro=True # meaning a browser won't pop up.
-If set to FALSE it will.
+                      lang = "en"  #language e.g. 'en', 'es', 'ar', 'fr' , 'zh-cn'  (representing english, spanish, Arabic, French, Mandarin) check https://developer.twitter.com/en/docs/twitter-for-websites/supported-languages for details, since=None # when since and until both none, it gets the lastest tweets containing the "keyword" ; but you can also set since = e.g. '2022-04-28', until=None #  The upper time limit of tweets, e.g.  until = '2022-05-28', limit= 2000, #meaning you only get 2000 tweets then the bot stops reply = False, # meaning it won't include reply hide_bro=True # meaning a browser won't pop up.
+If it's set to False, a browser will pop up, but you can just ignore it, but don't close it!
                       )
 data = scraper.scrape()
 ```

-The data returned is dictionaries in a list of length limit.\
+The data returned is a list of dictionaries of length limit.

 for example: